 The U.S. Department of the Treasury uses the ACH information to transmit payment data using electronic funds transfer to the recipient's designated financial institution.
 Payments cannot be made without a current, valid, and complete ACH form on file.

 III.
 Postaward Requirements of this Guide provides additional information on payments and the Grants Payment Request System (GPRS).

 FINANCIAL MANAGEMENT TIP

-A new ACH form does not have to be submitted for each new award.
-However, if the current banking information needs to be revised, then a new ACH form must be submitted.
+If you have an active award, you do not have to submit a new ACH form for each new award.
+However, if you would like to revise your current banking information, a new ACH form must be submitted.

 All recipients and subrecipients are required to establish and maintain adequate accounting systems and financial records and to accurately account for funds awarded to them.
-Recipients must have a financial management system in place that is able to record and report on the receipt, obligation, and expenditure of grant funds.
-Keep detailed accounting records and documentation to track all of the following information:
+As a recipient, you must have a financial management system in place that is able to record and report on the receipt, obligation, and expenditure of grant funds.
+You should keep detailed accounting records and documentation to track all of the following information:

 - Federal funds awarded

 - Matching funds of State, local, and private organizations, when applicable

 - Subawards (amount, purpose, award conditions, and current status)